The $\pi\pi$ scattering amplitude at large $N_\text{c}$: Summary of ChPT predictions

+where the upper (lower) signs, refer to the $SS$ and $AA$ channel, respectively.
+Also, the leading and subleading parts of the LECs are introduced in \cref{eq:SUparammetrizationSSAALECs}, while the $K$ LECs are defined in \cref{eq:largeNcscalingK} and are equal for both channels.
+The contribution from loop diagrams including the $\eta'$ take the form

-where we define two kinematic functions,\footnote{We note there was a typo in the definition of $B_2(z)$ in eq.~(A.13) of \rcite{Baeza-Ballesteros:2022azb}, where the $\bar{J}$ function had the incorrect normalization and sign. }
+where we define two kinematic functions,\footnote{We note there was a typo in the definition of $B_2(z)$ in eq.~(A.13) of the published version of \rcite{Baeza-Ballesteros:2022azb}, where the $\bar{J}$ function had the incorrect normalization and sign. }

 This can then be projected to the relevant partial wave using \cref{eq:partialwaveprojeciton}.
-The correction for the $AS$ channel is given in \cref{eq:ASUchptcorrection}.
+On the other hand, the $AS$ channel starts at NNLO in the U($Nf$) theory, and the correction from loops including the $\eta'$ is given in \cref{eq:ASUchptcorrection}.